python/devguide/developer-workflow/extension-modules.rst

        return "Hello World!"

-Instead of using the Python implementation of :func:`!foo.bar`, we want to use its C implementation that we would have written somewhere else.
+Instead of using the Python implementation of :func:`!foo.bar`, we want to use its corresponding C implementation exposed as the :mod:`!_foo` module.
 Ideally, we want to modify ``foo.py`` as follows:

 .. code-block:: python